freifunk-flensburg/site-fffl/README.md

 * Raised the simpletc download limit to 4000
 * disabled simpletc by default
 * enabled mesh-vpn by default (new in gluon 2014.3.1)
+* raised peer limit from 2 to 4

 Changelog for Stable-Version "S-1.1"
 ------------------------------------